-Using Additional paid Secondary Caregiver leave in a flexible manner
+Using Additional Paid Secondary Caregiver leave in a flexible manner

-- 9.6.
-Where an Employee and Employer agree to allow an Employee to use their entitlement to Additional paid Secondary Caregiver parental leave flexibly in accordance with clause 55.18(c) of the Agreement, for example, two days per week where they assume the primary caring responsibilities and the remaining three days per week at work, the 12 weeks is to equate to 60 days of leave, which can be used within the first 78 weeks of the date of birth or adoption of the Child. - 9.7.
+- 9.5.
+Where an Employee and Employer agree to allow an Employee to use their entitlement to Additional Paid Secondary Caregiver parental leave flexibly in accordance with clause 62.18(b) of the Agreement, for example, two days per week where they assume the primary caring responsibilities and the remaining three days per week at work, the 12 weeks is to equate to 60 days of leave, which can be used within the first 78 weeks of the date of birth or adoption of the Child. - 9.6.
+Further to section 9.5 of this policy, where the Additional Paid Secondary Caregiver does not work a standard roster pattern and/or wishes to use the entitlement flexibly, the quantum of 12 weeks' pay may be expressed as 456 hours for a full-time Employee or 480 hours for Custodial Officers in the Custodial Structure working an 80-hour fortnight.
+The paid leave is to be taken on the Employee's rostered days, in accordance with clause 62.6(b) of the

+- Agreement.
+Any arrangement to access parental leave entitlements must still meet the notice requirements as set out in clause 62.16 of the Agreement. - 9.7.
 Employees cannot access leave in an ad-hoc manner or use it as a pool of leave from which to draw from at their discretion.
-Any arrangement to access parental leave entitlements must still meet the notice requirements as set out in clause 55.16 of the Agreement.
-This means any agreement about how the Employee intends to take the leave, including proposed dates, must be agreed in advance.
+Any arrangement to access parental leave entitlements must still meet the notice requirements as set out in clause 62.16 of the Agreement.
+This means any agreement about how the Employee intends to take the leave, including proposed dates and how they propose to arrange their parental leave, must be agreed in advance.